Easy Creamy Mashed Potatoes

 Whipped mashed potatoes are mashed potatoes that have been whipped up with a hand mixer until they are light and fluffy as air.
 These potatoes are super light and fluffy, but still rich and delicious.

-- Large stockpot for boiling and mixing the potatoes
+- Large pot for boiling and mixing potatoes

 - Russet potatoes